randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

 -   learning how to debug
     -   ask for help
     -   explain your problem to someone (or rubber duck)
+-   Peter Norvig on how to be a good programmer: <http://norvig.com/21-days.html>

 # Basic Physics<a id="sec-14" name="sec-14"></a>